-The Black King has just been released and either is currently for sale, or will be very shortly (depending on the retailer).
+The Black King has now been released, and is for sale almost everywhere.
 This second book in The Yusan Chronicles Series is a much longer, far more complex book than I thought I was going to write.
 It’s shorter than The Legacy and the Lion, but still a fairly long book.

 There is a lot more conflict in The Black King, the psychological drama is far more intense, and there’s more physical peril to the primary characters.
 “Dark and daring” is how I’m characterizing it.
 Readers will learn more about the main characters, and about Yusay.
 I’m hoping they will find it an excellent read.

 I’m currently working on book three in The Yusan Chronicles series.
 I had the first draft about one-third to one-half written, when a severe illness in my family and the demands of my (paid) work necessitated that I put the book on hold in October.